mastoica/express-vpn/README.md

     - Start the ExpressVPN service inside the container.
     - Activate ExpressVPN using the provided activation code.
     - Run a speed test with the provided locations from `data/input.json`(please change locations if needed).

+3.  **Stop the Docker container:**

+    docker-compose down

+    This command will:

+    - Stop the ExpressVPN service inside the container.

 ## Notes